-In honor of Father’s Day we checked in with 13 beloved dads in our orbit and asked them to share their takes on the triumphs, struggles, and sweet surprises of fatherhood.
+In honor of Father’s Day we checked in with 13 beloved dads in our orbit and asked them to share their takes on the triumphs, struggles and sweet surprises of fatherhood.
+Read on below.

 “The way it brought me closer to my wife.
 I always had an idea about what being a co parent would look and feel like, but was blown away by how simpatico my wife and I were--and really how simpatico we had to be--in the early months of my son's life.
 This was a surprise in the best kind of way.” - Kelly Ross, dad to Jack, 2, and James, 4 months